cwtaylor/RobIP/README.md

-# IPLookup
+# RobIP
-The IPLookup script takes either a single or file of IP addresses and uses various enrichment providers to return useful information regarding an IP address.
+The RobIP script takes either a single or file of IP addresses and uses various enrichment providers to return useful information regarding an IP address.

 Shadowserver is the main source of information for the enrichment process.
 This process uses their IP-BGP service to return information.